Monocular Camera Localization for Automated Vehicles Using Image Retrieval: Experiments

 As illustrated in Fig.\ref{closedloop_distance}, in contrast to the results of the open-loop test, the localization error increases.
 We conjecture that this is due to a positive feedback loop between localization and control errors.
 As localization error increases, tracking error increases.
 As the control error increases, the camera mounted on the vehicle can face the environment that was not mapped.
 In other words, the image contains some features that were not a part of the map.
 These new features in the image mean that the ratio of the known features, which are part of the map, decreases.
 Since the localization logic, especially the pairwise relative pose estimation, relies on the recorded features in the map, the decreased ratio of the known features deteriorates the localization error.
 As a result of the positive feedback loop, the localization performance in Fig.\ref{closedloop} is worse than that in Fig.\ref{openloop}.

-To experimentally prove this conjecture, we further investigate our algorithm through additional closed-loop tests with augmenting the map database.
-If our conjecture is true, then we can alleviate the positive feedback loop in localization side by adding data corresponding to large heading error between the center liner and vehicle orientation to map database.
-Thus, on top of the existing map database, we add data which was recorded when the vehicle is deliberately controlled to show large heading errors.
+To experimentally prove this conjecture, we further investigate our algorithm through additional closed-loop tests by augmenting the map database.
+If our conjecture is true, then we can alleviate the positive feedback loop introduced by the localization algorihtm by adding data corresponding to large heading error between the center line and vehicle orientation to the map database after the first few laps.
+Thus, on top of the existing map database, we add data which was recorded when the vehicle is deliberately controlled in an oscillatory motion to generate large heading errors.
 To deliberately control the vehicle to show large heading errors, we add a sinusoidal disturbance to a steering control input of the existing PID controller.

-Fig. \ref{aug_difference} shows the results of the closed-loop tests with augmented map.
-Compared to the localization logic with existing map database, the localization logic with augmented map database shows better position estimation performance.
-Remarkably, not only does the overall error decreases, but also surging phenomenon in the localization error of the previous tests as 107sec, 121sec, and 127sec in Fig.\ref{closedloop_distance} is not observed.
+Fig. \ref{aug_difference} shows the results of the closed-loop tests with the augmented map.
+The localization algorithm with the augmented map database shows better position estimation performance compared to the same algorithm using the initial map database.
+Remarkably, not only does the overall error decreases, but also the spikes in the localization error of the initial tests as 107sec, 121sec, and 127sec in Fig.\ref{closedloop_distance} disappear.